 Do you have a child with a disability and are worried about finding suitable childcare?
 Or are you worried about the cost?
 Finding childcare for your child can be a stressful and worrying time, and may seem a lot more stressful if you are trying to find childcare to meet any additional needs your child may have.

 You might want to start by talking to other parents in your situation.
 If they have shared similar experiences they might be able to give you a useful insight and advice.
 If there is no-one that you can talk to in a similar situation, your social worker or one of these organisations (listed at the bottom of the page) may be able to put you in touch with other families.
-Some organisations (such as: Contact) may even have online forums that you can join: Contact / Online Communities.
+Some organisations (such as: Contact) may even have online forums that you can join: Link to Contact / Online Communities.
 Your Health or Social Worker may be able to advise if there any support groups in your area, or you can check directly with local charities and organisations.

 There are various types of childcare available across Northern Ireland, depending on the age of your child.
 As a parent/carer you are best placed to decide on which type of childcare will suit your own and your child/rens' individual needs.